Last updated on November 7th, 2023

 If you’ve been to Italy, you’ve likely seen children traveling in cars without car seats, babies being held in laps in the front seat, and small children practically hanging out car windows.

-From my experience, many Italian drivers do not use car seats, and car seat laws are not often enforced in Italy.
+From my experience, some Italian drivers do not use car seats, and car seat laws are not always enforced in Italy.

-But, our family abides by all of the rules for safety reasons, and I’m guessing if you’ve read through this article, you’re concerned about safety too.
+But, our family abides by all of the rules for safety reasons (just like most Italian families), and I’m guessing if you’ve read through this article, you’re concerned about safety too.

 While Italian car seat laws are not strictly enforced, the fines can be high.
 For example, if you don’t use a car seat, the parent (or adult in the vehicle in charge of the child) can be fined from 83€ – 330€.